1999 Series 2 Number 1 Page 14

 This was a long, detailed, comprehensive, and well documented review of the science at the time, with many references.

 Dr. McAllister said much closer and more extensive monitoring of fish was required, and that governments and industry needed to control their catch much better if fisheries were not to collapse.
+He felt human activities threatened the survival of species–resources on which humanity relies–and concluded with the following text.

 [Does this sound familiar?
 I think one would have to conclude from the evidence in the last link below that at least the latter has not occurred.
 Ed.]

-Link to | The Crisis in Marine Biodiversity,
+Link to | The Crisis in Marine Biodiversity and Key Knowledge.

 Click the link below for information about Dr. McAllister, who died in 2001.